moorepants/eme185/content/pages/instructor-guide.rst

 **Critical Design Reviews**.
 Preliminary design reviews take place during week 8 of EME 185A, and critical design reviews take place during finals week of EME 185B.
-The design reviews are 50-minute sessions for teams to present their selected concept (PDR) or final results (CDR) to the instructor and their TA.
+The design reviews are 50-minute sessions for teams to present their selected concept (PDR) or final results (CDR) to the instructor, their TA, and possible facutly, staff, and the clients.

 The timing is as follows:

 - 5 minutes of setup